Anonymous Scribe Letter Questions WGA’s Tough Agency Packaging Stance

 Finally, we continue to gloss over the fact that if I am unhappy with my agent’s behavior or performance, I can fire her.
 (See page 1)

 My agent is my employee.
 This basic fact never seems to enter the conversation.
-We are promulgating a fiction that agencies are entities in which we are in an adversarial, subservient relationship, against whom we may strike.
+We are promulgating a fiction that agencies are entities with whom we are in an adversarial, subservient relationship, against whom we may strike.

 I’ll say it again since no one else wants to: if we don’t like our agents, we can fire them.
 Now, say it to yourself.
 See how easy that was?